BelRarr/conference-checklist/ignite-checklist.md

 - [ ] Have fun! (this is the number one recommendation)
     - You've worked hard to get there so enjoy!
 - [ ] Talk to people, make new friends or new connections
+- [ ] Tweet your experience with the #MSIgnite hashtag
 - [ ] Allow time to visit booths
     - There's a lot of interesting things to discover there.
 - [ ] Allow time to enjoy the city